 - In 1989, the late Akbar Hashemi Rafsanjani was elected with 96.1% of 54.6% of eligible voters, successively, in the 1993 election; he was elected with 64% of nearly 50.66% of eligible voters.

 - Mohammad Khatami was elected with 69.6%, in 1997, with the participation of nearly 80% of eligible voters.
 Consecutively, he was elected with 77.1% of nearly 75% of eligible voters.

 - Hassan Rouhani, in 2013, was elected with 50.88% of 72.7% of eligible voters.
-Perceptibly, Rouhani won 2013 presidential election with the lowest percentage of votes, which means that half of Iranian eligible voters have voted for him.
-In 2017 election, Rouhani defeated his conservative challenger Ibrahim Raisi and garnered 57% of the votes.
+Perceptibly, Rouhani won the 2013 presidential election with the lowest percentage of votes, which means that half of the Iranian eligible voters voted for him.
+In the 2017 election, Rouhani defeated his conservative challenger Ibrahim Raisi and garnered 57% of the votes.

-It is obvious how hypocritical the US behaviour toward so-called “democratic process in Muslim majority countries” is, particularly in the case of Iran.
-Comparing to other Persian Gulf states, the US has double standards, although people are revoked of their fundamental rights.
+It is obvious how hypocritical the US behavior toward so-called “democratic process in Muslim majority countries” is, particularly in the case of Iran.
+Compared to other Persian Gulf states, the US has double standards, although people are revoked of their fundamental rights.

 The Supreme Leader’s Perspective on the Presidency

 Both Supreme Leaders late Khomeini and Khamenei have never asked voters to vote for any specific candidate.
 However, Ayatollah Ali Khamenei often mentions, in his public speeches, the exact qualifications a candidate should have in order to successfully manage his responsibilities, during the four years of presidency, and consequently not to deviate the country from its path of advancement and prosperity.